elgw/nd2tool/ROADMAP.md

 - [ ] bash auto-completion.
 - [ ] Option to export one file per FOV, channel and z-pos.
 - [ ] Custom color maps for multi channel images.
+- [ ] Include support for czi images.
+Zeiss now has a public library at [https://github.com/ZEISS/libczi] however it is C++ only so we would have to add a wrapper.

 ## Done
 - [x] Option to export as multi-color tif files. -- Requested in [issue